-10-17.
-Performance Enhance Mode
+10-16.
+Performance Enhance Mode - XIP (execute-in-place)

 The device could waive the command cycle bits if the two cycle bits after address cycle toggles.

 "EBh" command supports enhance mode.
 The performance enhance mode is not supported in dual I/O mode.